 This is especially true of clients who pay close attention to the curation of their content – something we should all be doing.

 Often they ask what we recommend to ‘Fix it’ immediately.

 But what if the ‘Fix’ is beyond their control?

-The first logical step that we recommend is to workout if the issue is something within your control, that can be rectified, such as keyword cannibalisation in all its forms and varieties.
+The first logical step that we recommend is to workout if the issue is something within your control, that can be rectified, such as SEO cannibalisation in all its forms and varieties.